 - All must be valid (NOT EXPIRED) and have a photo.

 It is a GOOD POLICY to keep an I.D.
 Checking Guide at the point of sale.
 Also, TIPS training, if not required by your local licensing authority, is essential for every Colorado liquor licensed establishment in my opinion.
+If you use an ID scanner, beware that fake IDs are increasingly sophisticated and have been known to appear valid to a scanner.

 The consequences for underage service in Colorado are very real for the person serving and the establishment: